devendranaga/devendranaga.github.io/_posts/2021-07-18-Needham-Schroeder-Implementation.markdown

 categories: cryptography
 ---

 Recently i have come cross the Needham-Schroeder protocol.
-So thought of implementing it in C++ following the public key version of the protocol over the weekend.
+So thought of implementing it in C++ following the public key version of the protocol over this weekend.

 The protocol details can be found from wikipedia [here](https://en.wikipedia.org/wiki/Needham%E2%80%93Schroeder_protocol).